mrbinky3000/responsive_carousel/README.md

 reflows.
 I also use CSS3 transitions that fall back to jQuery's default
 $.animation() method.

-##Wishlist
+##To Do List

 - Make it so that you can choose which touch events library you want to use.
 Right now it requires hammer.js, but lets say you preferr swipe.js.
-- automatic slide show.
+- Automatic slide show option.
 Should be easy enough.
+- get-able property with the currently left-most visible slide unit

 ##Known Bugs